thawkin3/render-log-stream-demo/README.md

-# README

-This is the [Express](https://expressjs.com) [Hello world](https://expressjs.com/en/starter/hello-world.html) example on [Render](https://render.com).

-The app in this repo is deployed at [https://express.onrender.com](https://express.onrender.com).
+# Render Log Stream Demo

+This is an example app to show how [Render Log Streams](https://render.com/docs/log-streams) can be used to send logs to a log aggregator like Datadog, Papertrail, or SumoLogic.

-## Deployment
+## Running Locally

-See https://render.com/docs/deploy-node-express-app or follow the steps below:

-Create a new web service with the following values:
-  * Build Command: `yarn`
-  * Start Command: `node app.js`

-That's it!
-Your web service will be live on your Render URL as soon as the build finishes.
+Run `yarn install` and `yarn start`.
+The app will be running on [http://localhost:3001/](http://localhost:3001/).